oroinc/documentation/commerce/frontstore_guide/rfq/index.rst

 Request for Quote
 =================

 To negotiate with the sales person (e.g. on a better price, more convenient quantities and additional services), you can request a quote.
-Both registered and guest users can create RFQs in the Oro front store.
+Both registered and guest users can create RFQs in the Oro storefront.

-The following guide will focus on the Request for Quote (RFQ) section of the OroCommerce front store.
+The following guide will focus on the Request for Quote (RFQ) section of the OroCommerce storefront.

 .. contents:: :local:
    :depth: 2